All the Times Pink Shut Down Her Haters With Epic Clapbacks

 No More Stepping Aside

-After Recording Academy president Neil Portnow encouraged women in the industry to "step up," Pink did not hold back as she offered him some context.
+After Recording Academy president Neil Portnow encouraged women who want to be part of the industry to "step up" amid the 2018 #GrammysSoMale discussion, Pink did not hold back as she offered him some context.
 "Women in music don't need to 'step up'—women have been stepping since the beginning of time.
 Stepping up, and also stepping aside," Pink wrote on Twitter.
 "Women owned music this year.
 They've been killing it.
 And every year before this."
 She continued, "When we celebrate and honor the talent and accomplishments of women, and how much women step up every year, against all odds, we show the next generation of women and girls and boys and men what it means to be equal and what it looks like to be fair."